Read This First

 Take Facebook as an example.
 You can advertise to people who showed interest once, at some point in the past—but you have no way of knowing who is still looking, who has already bought, or who was never serious to begin with.

-Interest is not the same as readiness, and it certainly isn’t a measure of quality.
+In the first category, which is data that Facebook has on its users, Interest is not the same as readiness, and it certainly isn’t a measure of quality.

 The uncomfortable reality is this: the World Wide Web didn’t improve the lead generation business—it dismantled it.
 Online leads didn’t become better; they became cheaper, noisier, and far less reliable.